mrkaye97/code-riddles/README.md

 ## Introduction

-The objective of this exercise is to take a text file like this:
+The goal of this exercise is to take a text file like this:

 ```
 Hamburg;12.0